WorldHealthOrganization/Excess_mortality_COVID19/README.md

 # R scripts for estimating WHO excess mortality associated with the COVID-19 pandemic

-This repository contains R scripts designed to estimate excess mortality associated with the COVID-19 pandemic over 2020-2022.
+This repository contains R scripts designed to estimate excess mortality associated with the COVID-19 pandemic over the period 2020-2022.
 Specifically, it includes scripts that:
 * predict expected mortality estimates, e.g. the estimated all-cause mortality that would have been expected if the COVID-19 pandemic had not occurred;
 * predict observed mortality estimates, e.g. the estimated all-cause mortality that have occured during the COVID-19 pandemic.
-* calculate and refine excess mortality estimates, taking into account mortality from other shocks unrelated to the COVID-19 pandemic for certain countries.
+* calculate excess mortality estimates.

 For more details, please refer to the WHO Methods Document available at: https://www.who.int/data/sets/global-excess-deaths-associated-with-covid-19-modelled-estimates *(2)*.